bbmokhtari/django-translations/docs/reference/querysets.rst

       This is an overriden version of
       the :class:`~django.db.models.query.QuerySet`\ 's
       :meth:`~django.db.models.query._fetch_all` method.
-      It translates the instances of the queryset and some of their relations (specified using the :meth:`translate_related` method) in a language (specified using the :meth:`apply` method).
+      It translates the instances of the :class:`TranslatableQuerySet` and some of their relations
+      (specified using the :meth:`translate_related` method)
+      in a language
+      (specified using the :meth:`apply` method).

-      To evaluate the :class:`TranslatableQuerySet` in the default language:
+      To evaluate the :class:`TranslatableQuerySet`
+      (using the default language):

       .. testsetup:: _fetch_all